RosaDeSa/Rosa/README.md

 # RosaDeSa

 ##                                           Hi there!
 I'm Rosa👋
-I'm a PhD student in bioinformatics working on integrative genomics 🧬
+                                       I'm a PhD student in bioinformatics 🧬

 - 🔭 I’m currently working on a pipeline to detect germline mutations